hphelion/documentation/cloudos/en/120/glossary.md

 ###Request Abstraction### {#RequestAbstraction}
 :     A coding layer that provides programming language-specific access to the underlying core code base REST API HTTP calls.
-For example, instead of including a call to the REST API by using HTTP **verb** (GET), path (/flavors), format (?format=json)</font:    , and the other HTTP attributes, using the request layer you can simplify the call to `list_flavors()` (the specific call depends on the details of your specific request layer syntax).
+For example, instead of including a call to the REST API by using HTTP **verb** (GET), path (/flavors), format (?format=json), and the other HTTP attributes, using the request layer you can simplify the call to `list_flavors()` (the specific call depends on the details of your specific request layer syntax).
 The request layer handles all HTTP request and response parsing and exception handling.
-Also **request layer**.
+Also known as the **request layer**.

 ###Role### {#Role}
 :     A personality that a user assumes when performing a specific set of operations.
 A role includes a set of rights and privileges.
 A user assuming that role inherits